Discrimination, harassment, sexual harassment and degrading treatment (victimisation)

 - Verbal – such as jokes, comments, suggestions or jargon.

-- Non-verbal – such as sexual looks, gestures, notes, SMS or images.
+- Non-verbal – such as sexual looks, gestures, notes, text-messages or images.

-For students, incidents that occur outside of their studies here, but are linked to them, are also covered.
-This includes incidents at parties, placements, study visits or other activities, which the university organises and for which it is responsible.
+For students, incidents that occur outside of the university, but which is connected to the studies, are also covered within the Discrimination Act.
+This includes incidents at placements, study visits or other activities, that the university organises and for which it is responsible.

 Sexual harassment falls under the Discrimination Act, but may also be a criminal offence according to the Swedish Penal Code.
 It should therefore also be reported to the police as a sexual assault.